 Before Your Breast Reduction Surgery

-Dr. Wall will typically ask a combination or all of the following before your breast reduction surgery:
+Dr. Wall will typically ask a combination of all of the following before your breast reduction surgery in Shreveport:

 - Complete various lab tests